 Although chronic disease management has always been a key principle of preventative healthcare, the ability to integrate hardware and software is still a rare feat amongst MedTech startups but one who is delivering on this is Beijing based Dnurse.

-Two key innovations have marked out Dnurse as the leading diabetes management app in China.
-The first is an insulin pen coupled with an AI driven recommendation engine called the IDSS (Intelligent Decision Supporting System).
 The IDSS utilizes the processing power of smartphones and Dnurse operated cloud servers to analyse blood glucose levels and insulin dosages in real time before delivering personalised recommendations to diabetes sufferers.
-The IDSS also integrates with both the patient and doctor Dnurse app, enabling seamless doctor-patient communication and minimising the response time in cases of seizure or overdose.
+This includes The IDSS also integrates with both the patient and doctor Dnurse app, enabling seamless doctor-patient communication and minimising the response time in cases of seizure or overdose.

-These actions at Dnurse have not gone unnoticed by China’s health and life insurers.
-Taikang Life recently partnered with Dnurse to launch a diabetes product called ‘Sweet Life’ and Dnurse is now being integrated directly into the homepage of Ping An Good Doctor, which brings access to 300 million active users.
+These actions at Dnurse have not gone unnoticed by pharmaceuticals, diabetes analytics startups and life insurers.
+Taikang Life recently partnered with Dnurse to launch a diabetes product called ‘Sweet Life’ and Dnurse is now being integrated directly into the homepage of Ping An Good Doctor, bringing access to 300 million active users.
+Dnurse also has partnerships with a range of global diabetes management solutions including India’s BeatO and Denmark’s Nono-Nordisk.

 To read the latest insurance innovation news and features in Chinese on WeChat visit our page at: